ommoore/ArduinoProjects/README.md

   - (x2) HiLetgo TCRT5000 IR photoelectric switch
   - Breakout board with L293D Motor Driver IC + pump

+## I2CMasterRxString
+ **Description:** \
+ Arduino Mega2560 acting as I2C master device to receive a string, or collection of bytes, from slave.
+ Modified from example from: FastBit Embedded Brain Academy (Udemy) course.

+## I2CMasterRxStringLen
+ **Description:** \
+ Arduino Mega2560 acting as I2C master device to receive a variable-length string from slave.
+ Modified from example from: FastBit Embedded Brain Academy (Udemy) course.

+## I2CSlaveRxString
+ **Description:** \
+ Arduino Mega2560 acting as I2C slave device to receive a string, or collection of bytes, from master.
+ Modified from example from: FastBit Embedded Brain Academy (Udemy) course.

+## I2CSlaveTxString
+ **Description:** \
+ Arduino Mega2560 acting as I2C slave device to receive and transfer a string from master.
+ Modified from example from: FastBit Embedded Brain Academy (Udemy) course.

 ## ImadaDST_Force_Gauge
   **Description:** \
   UART-RS232 interface between Arduino Mega2560 and Imada DST Digital Force Sensor.